aramosf/mycheatertwitterfriends/README.md

-# Check if yours twitters friends (users you are following) are cheating with bots
+# Check if your twitter friends (users you are following) are cheating with bots

 API/Secret tokens are needed for user authentication.
-Credentials can be generates via Twitter's Application Management: https://apps.twitter.com/app/new
+Credentials can be generated via Twitter's Application Management: https://apps.twitter.com/app/new

 ### Use